 - Will the final result satisfy the customer even if it does not fulfill this requirement?

 - Can you find an alternative for this requirement?

 If the answer to these questions is a no then, you have to get this must-have to complete your project successfully.

 Should-haves are those resources, the presence of which has a significant impact on the flow of the project but their absence does not hinder the workflow.
 They are ranked just below the must-haves.

-Keep in mind that these requirements are secondary to must-have.
+Keep in mind that these requirements are secondary to must-haves.
 Their presence is important but not vital for the success of the project.

-Coming to the third most important category in Moscow method – could-have.
+Coming to the third most important category in MoSCow technique – could-have.
 Could-haves are less important than should-haves.
 The addition of these elements can greatly add to the value of the project but their absence has no significant impact.

 To distinguish between should-have and could-have, analyze the impact of their absence on the overall flow of the project.
 Those having a greater impact can be categorized as should-have while the others can be added to could-have.

 Could-haves are only included in the project after making sure that all the requirements in must-have and should-have are satisfied.
 The items categorized in could-have are added for a ‘nicer’ effect.